iamvikkuarya/QuickKart/README.md

 ## 🏗️ **Project Structure**

-QuickCompare is built with a clean, modular architecture that makes it easy to maintain and extend:
+QuickKart is built with a clean, modular architecture that makes it easy to maintain and extend:

 ```
-quickcompare/
+quickKart/
 ├── 📁 src/                          # Main source code
 │   ├── 🔧 core/                     # Core utilities
 │   │   ├── database.py              # Database management